 A botanist can identify any part of the plant's physiological characteristics, including its structure, function, and organization.

-Consequently, when it comes to determining whether an item is a 'fruit' or not in terms of botany it must include the presence of a seed that peppers grow off from the flower.
+Consequently, when determining whether an item is a 'fruit' or not in botany, it must include the presence of a seed that peppers grow off from the flower.

-This means that items such as peppers are quite rightly considered fruits due to their tiny seeds, which sprout on their sides and originate directly from the flowering stem at its center.
+This means that peppers are rightly considered fruits due to their tiny seeds, which sprout on their sides and originate directly from the flowering stem at its center.

 Culinary Classification: Peppers Are Vegetables